GaloisInc/daedalus/pldi/README.md

     > cd /PLDI/daedalus
     > ./run-benchmarks

-The benchmarsk should be already built, so you should just see `hyperfine` doing the benchmarking.
+The benchmark should be already built, so you should just see `hyperfine` doing the benchmarking.
 To see more details about the benchmarks, have a look at: